Here are four common divorce tricks that unscrupulous spouses often engage in:

 In a Colorado divorce proceeding, both spouses are required to make full and complete disclosures of their assets and liabilities under oath.
 However, those disclosures could be false, incomplete, or not reflective of the spouse’s true financial situation if he or she is attempting to hide and conceal marital property from the other spouse.
-The numerous tricks involved in concealing assets are an effort to fool the court into reducing support or maintenance awards or deprive the other spouse of property and assets to which he or she would otherwise be entitled.
+The numerous tricks involved in concealing assets in a divorce are an effort to fool the court into reducing support or maintenance awards or deprive the other spouse of property and assets to which he or she would otherwise be entitled.
 A skilled and aggressive divorce attorney should be able expose such financial shenanigans.

 2. Using children as leverage

 Most divorcing parents do a good job of minimizing the trauma to their children and shielding them from hostility and arguments.
 But when a desire to get leverage or hurt the other parent becomes the dominant motivation for a spouse, they can consciously or unconsciously try to use the kids as leverage.
 This can involve badmouthing the other parent in an attempt to turn the child against them, intentionally disrupting agreed-upon parenting time schedules, or otherwise interfering with the other parent’s rights.

 Divorce creates many practical and financial challenges which one spouse may try to use to their advantage.
 Failing to pay bills, draining bank accounts, running up credit card debt on cards for which the other spouse is on the hook, or canceling vital services or utilities are just a few ways a spouse can make life miserable for their soon-to-be-ex.
 They may do this simply to be cruel or with the hope that the financial desperation they create will lead the other spouse to agree to less than favorable divorce terms.

 4. False child abuse or domestic violence claims